Kong/docs.konghq.com/app/_hub/kong-inc/mtls-auth/_index.md

 ### Client Certificate request
 Client certificates are requested in the `ssl_certificate_by_lua` phase where Kong does not have access to `route` and `workspace` information.
-Due to this information gap, Kong will ask for the client certificate on every handshake if the `mtls-auth` plugin is configured on any Route or Service.
+Due to this information gap, by deafult Kong will ask for the client certificate on every handshake if the `mtls-auth` plugin is configured on any Route or Service.
 In most cases, the failure of the client to present a client certificate is not going to affect subsequent proxying if that Route or Service does not have the `mtls-auth` plugin applied.
 The exception is where